 At Busha, we want everyone everywhere in Nigeria to have access to crypto.
 That’s why you can buy as low as ₦250, set recurring buys, get the best rates, and soon 🤐 on Busha.
 Join 300,000+ Nigerians already using Busha.

-Currently, 6 out of the 10 most viewed videos on YouTube are children related videos.
+on YouTube are children related videos.
 The most viewed being Baby shark dance, a children’s animated song video with over 10 billion views—building on its success, a full-length Baby Shark movie is slated for release next year.

 Meet YouTube Kids

 The popularity of children-related content meant that it was only a matter of time before YouTube created a platform for just kids, it finally did that 10 years after it launched.

 But when YouTube Kids was introduced in 2015 the employees were divided on the best way to build this product for kids.
 Some wanted it to be ruled by algorithms with little human intervention like the regular YouTube, while others felt human curation should take the upper hand.

 With time, as YouTube kids attracted became more popular and generated significant advertising revenue, an increasing number of parents complained that their children stumbled upon inappropriate content through its algorithm-driven recommendations.

 So the team at YouTube Kids had to return to the drawing board, they did two major things amongst others per WSJ.

 More people: By late 2018, YouTube executives gave humans a bigger role in the curation of content shown.
 The number of human curators, who pick featured videos on users’ home screens, increased from about 5 to about 25 people.
 The trust-and-safety team expanded from a small number of people to hundreds.

 Fewer videos: It also cut down the size of the YouTube Kids library.
 At the end of 2019, It removed millions of what it deemed low-quality videos from YouTube Kids, cutting the library size down by about 80%.